sm86/libra/specifications/move_adapter/README.md

 * Check if the signature in the `SignedTransaction` is consistent with the public key and the `RawTransaction` content.
 If not, this check fails with an `INVALID_SIGNATURE` status code.
 Note that comparing the transaction's public key against the sender account's authorization key is done separately in Move code.

 * Check that the `gas_currency_code` in the `RawTransaction` is a name composed of ASCII alphanumeric characters where the first character is a letter.
 If not, validation will fail with an `INVALID_GAS_SPECIFIER` status code.
-Note that this check does not ensure that the name corresponds to a currency recognized by the Libra Framework.
+Note that this check does not ensure that the name corresponds to a currency recognized by the Diem Framework.

-* Normalize the `gas_unit_price` from the `RawTransaction` to the Libra (LBR) currency.
+* Normalize the `gas_unit_price` from the `RawTransaction` to the Diem (LBR) currency.
 If the the validation is successful, the normalized gas price is returned as the `score` field of the `VMValidatorResult` for use in prioritizing the transaction.
 The normalization is calculated using the `to_lbr_exchange_rate` field of the on-chain `CurrencyInfo` for the specified gas currency.
 This can fail with a status code of `CURRENCY_INFO_DOES_NOT_EXIST` if the exchange rate cannot be retrieved.

 * Load the `RoleId` resource from the sender's account.
 If the the validation is successful, this value is returned as the `governance_role` field of the `VMValidatorResult` so that the client can choose to prioritize governance transactions.

 ### Gas and Size Checks

 Next, there are a series of checks related to the transaction size and gas parameters.
 These checks are performed for `Script` and `Module` payloads, but not for `WriteSet` transactions.
-The constraints for these checks are defined by the `GasConstants` structure in the `LibraVMConfig` module.
+The constraints for these checks are defined by the `GasConstants` structure in the `DiemVMConfig` module.

 * Check if the transaction size exceeds the limit specified by the `max_transaction_size_in_bytes` field of `GasConstants`.
 If the transaction is too big, validation fails with a `EXCEEDED_MAX_TRANSACTION_SIZE` status code.